ulyngs/open-source-no-distractions-for-youtube/readme.md

 To run this locally, install XCode, clone or download the repository to your computer, then click the Play button.

 > [!TIP]
-> For a general solution, see 'MindShield', which works on *any* website.
+> For a general solution, see 'ReDD Focus', which works on *any* website.
 > - [App Store](https://apps.apple.com/gb/app/mindshield/id1660218371)
 > - [Source Code](https://github.com/ulyngs/mindshield-open-source)